 It can even pay off to have a camera on the subject’s hands, etc. to provide interesting cutaways relating to the subject’s body language to use in the edit.

 #3 – Use Unique Angles and Lighting

 Simply thinking outside the box when you’re framing your shot can make a big difference in your video production, especially if you do have the luxury of multiple cameras.

 Try a more angled, profile composition for your tight shot, or, if you’re in an interesting looking space, maybe frame the subject far to one side of the camera on the wide.

 It’s things like this that let a viewer know that this isn’t just another bland corporate video.

-You can also experiment with harsher, more directional lighting (rather than the flat, soft light that has become a staple of corporate videos everywhere).
-Even just filming right next to a window can add depth and interest into an otherwise-boring looking room.
+You can also experiment with harsher, more directional light sources (rather than the flat, soft light that has become a staple of corporate videos everywhere).
+Even just filming right next to a window and using natural light can add depth and interest into an otherwise-boring looking room.